balmli/no.almli.heatingcontroller/README.md

 The 'HeatingController' is a device to easily manage temperatures and modes for thermostats and sockets for heating.

+To switch between 'Comfort' and 'ECO' modes, just two flows are necessary: one 'Comfort' flow with comfort temperatures and modes, and one 'ECO' flow with ECO temperatures and modes.

+Each 'HeatingController' device has its own schedule that can be changed from 'Advanced settings'.
+Several devices can be used, each with their own schedule.

+The app has support for public holidays for several countries, and utility prices for Nordic and Baltic countries.

+#### Install

+To install the device:

+1. Add the 'HeatingController' device.
+2. Go to 'Advanced settings' and adjust the schedule.
+3. Select 'Price area' and 'Currency' for utility prices.
+4. Select 'Country for holidays' for public and bank holidays.

+##### Default schedule

+Default schedule:

+- Comfort mode for working days: 05:00 - 22:30
+- Comfort mode for weekends and holidays: 07:00 - 23:00
+- Work hours: 07:00 - 14:00

 #### Modes

 The device has modes for: